 If you are invited to a wedding shower or bachelor or bachelorette party, then you may need to increase your gift budget for this event, as a gift is also expected at these events.

-The best way to budget for Christmas is to look at how much you spent for the last year and divide that number by twelve.
+A good way to budget for Christmas is to look at how much you spent for the last year and divide that number by twelve.
 If you save that amount each month, you can cover your Christmas gifts without too much stress.

-Budgeting for Gifts for Special Occasions
+Gifts for Special Occasions

 You may have to give gifts for a special occasion or celebration.
 For example, christenings, baptisms, and bar mitzvahs are common venues for gift-giving.